chitturikarthik/chitturikarthik/README.md

 - 👀 I’m interested in Learning New Things In Web
 - 🌱 I’m currently working on some projects like Conference Website for UoH,Matrimony Site etc
 - 💞️ I’m looking to collaborate on interesting projects.
-- 📫 How to reach me karthik_csd@srkrec.edu.in
+- 📫 How to reach me karthikch.official@gmail.com

 <!---
 chitturikarthik/chitturikarthik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.